 Conclusion

-Successful OCR API integration requires careful attention to provider selection, error handling, rate limiting, and cost optimization.
-The patterns presented here provide a robust foundation for production systems.
+OCR API integration requires careful attention to provider selection, error handling, rate limiting, and cost optimization.
+The patterns presented here provide a practical foundation for production systems.

 Key recommendations: